 Breast Cancer Awareness Month 2025: Signs, Screening & Support

-Every October, Breast Cancer Awareness Month (often called “Pink October”) highlights a simple truth: early detection and timely care save lives.
-It’s also a moment to support people living with breast cancer—including survivors, caregivers, and communities working to improve access to screening and treatment.
+Every October, Breast Cancer Awareness Month—often called Pink October—puts the spotlight on something that really matters: early detection and timely care can save lives.
+It’s also a time to stand with people living with breast cancer, including survivors, caregivers, and communities working hard to improve access to screening, treatment, and support.

 Key Takeaways